tederis/mtasa-detour/README.md

 It consists of two parts: *game assets aggregator* and *server module*. Сonsider them in more detail.

-Game assets aggregator is responsible for loading game assets, their processing and creating a compact files contain all data necessary for the navigation mesh generating.
+Game assets aggregator is responsible for loading game assets, their processing and creating compact files contain all data necessary for the navigation mesh generating.
 It is placed in a separate tool called **builder**.
 Before a server is available to generate a navigation mesh this tool should be used to build a game data.
 For generating a game data run builder.exe with the following arguments:
 ```
 builder -g GTASA_DIRECTORY -o SERVER_DIRECTORY
 ```